What Makes Good Company Training Different?

 Why It Matters

-Volunteers are at the heart of what we do.
-From driving members to Clubs, to greeting people at the door or holding space for conversations that matter — they’re the ones making Good Company feel like home.
+Volunteers are at the heart of Good Company.
+From driving members to Clubs, to greeting people at the door or holding space for important conversations, they are the ones who make Good Company feel like home.

-That’s why our training isn’t about ticking boxes.
-It’s about building confidence and connection so that people feel able to show up for each other with empathy, skill and care.
+That is why our training is not about ticking boxes.
+It is about building confidence and connection so that people feel able to show up for each other with empathy, skill and care.

-Whether you’re new to volunteering or have been around the block a few times, there’s always something to learn.
-And we’d love to have you with us.
+Whether you are new to volunteering or have been involved for years, there is always something to learn.
+And we would love to have you with us.

 Want to know more or get involved?
 Email us at hello@thegoodcompanypeople.org or come along to one of our Clubs and see what we’re about.